 The commands presented above are just the beginning for lsof; a versatile tool that can be used either by itself or in combination with other Unix troubleshooting tools, such as strace.
 But that’s an article for another time.

-Remember to check our blog for any updates to this article, or for further Unix command primers or learn more about our reliable cloud hosting services.
+Remember to check our blog for any updates to this article, other Linux related posts and further Unix command primers or learn more about our reliable cloud hosting services.